-We’ve already looked at Candence of Hyrule here, but what about the rhythm game that spawned that spin-off?
+We’ve already looked at Cadence of Hyrule in this list, but what about the rhythm game that spawned that spin-off?
 Crypt of the Necromancer is an indie game that combines RPG mechanics, rhythm-based gameplay, and roguelike elements.

 There are some roguelike elements to the game here alongside the rhythm matching mechanics.
 When you die, you’ll keep some of the unlockables.
-Although you lose the items, gold, and other equipment that you collected.
+That being said, you will lose the items, gold, and other equipment that you collected.

 2. Muse Dash

-Muse Dance is a fun title that takes rhythm mechanics and combines them with Parkour!
-Keeping in time to the music you’ve got to progress through each stage, creatively moving about.
+Muse Dance is a fun title that takes rhythm mechanics and combines them with parkour.
+Players will need to dash and jump around, keeping in time to the music in order to progress.

 1. Beat Saber